 Take a screenshot

-To take a screenshot on the Apple Watch, you need only press in on the Digital Crown with your thumb, then use the rest of your thumb to press lightly on the side button.
+To take a screenshot on your Apple Watch, you need only press in on the Digital Crown with a finger, then use your thumb to press lightly on the side button.

 Pause a workout

-To pause a workout, press both the Digital Crown and the side button at the same time.
+To pause a Workout on Apple Watch, press both the Digital Crown and the side button at the same time.
 To resume, press both buttons again.

 To force quit an app: